ScaleBio/ScaleRna/docs/analysisParameters.md

 ### BAM Output
 Setting `bamOut` to false will suppress alignment (.bam file) output from STAR.
 Gene expression results (.mtx), and all other workflow outputs, are still generated of course.
-If the user does not specifically need alignments for custom downstream analysis, disabling BAM output will save compute time and storage space.
+If alignments are not required for custom downstream analysis, disabling BAM output will save compute time and storage space.

 ### Parallel Execution for Large Datasets
 The workflow can be executed with extra parallelism by setting the `--splitFastq` parameter.
 This is generally recommended for large datasets, e.g. full NovaSeq runs.
-Based on what type of input is provided, the workflow has two different modes of parallelism:
+Parallelization is implemented at different stages of the workflow's execution:
-* *RunFolder*: The workflow automatically splits the data into 96 fastq files (one per PCR barcode), which are processed in parallel.
+* If starting from a RunFolder (BCL): The workflow automatically splits the data into 96 fastq files (one per PCR barcode).
+* All sets of fastq files (`R1`, `R2`, `I1`, `I2`), either from --`fastqDir` or built-in bcl-convert, are processed in parallel in _N_ groups (`bcParserJobs` parameter in `nextflow.config`) through bcParser.
+* After barcode parsing, the data is split by RT barcode through alignment.
+* Split samples are merged after alignment (gene expression matrix, metric files, etc.).

-* *Fastq*: Each set of input fastq files (_R1_, _R2_,_I1_) is processed through barcode parsing in parallel.
-Hence it is important to have multiple input fastq files for better parallelism, e.g. one set of files per lane or per ScaleBio PCR index.
-After barcode parsing, the workflow continues parallelized by RT barcode.
+*Note*: When starting from fastq files, the first workflow steps are parallelized per set of input fastq files, so it is important to have the data in multiple input fastq files for better performance.
+The easiest way is to use a `samplesheet.csv` to split the data by `index2` (_I5_), see [fastqGeneration](fastqGeneration.md)

-Split samples are merged after alignment (gene expression matrix, metric files, etc.).

 ### Library Structure Definition
 The library structure JSON file defines
 * Where in the reads cell-barcodes are found
 * What the list of allowed barcode sequences is
-* Which parts of the reads represent genomic DNA and which should be masked (e.g. RT and ligation barcodes)
+* Which parts of the reads represent cDNA for alignment

 The workflow includes default files for version 1.0 and 1.1 of the RNA kit in [references](../references/).